 Failing to deal with stress as a root cause of absenteeism can have the following effects on business:

-- Increased pressure on colleagues, increasing the likelihood of them becoming stressed.
+- Increased pressure on colleagues, increasing the likelihood of them becoming stressed and experiencing self-doubt.
 This creates a contagious scenario where stress spreads and creates a widespread productivity decline

 - Negative impact on the morale of those perceived as ‘reliable’ staff, who have to absorb the duties of their absent colleagues